 This section is devoted to a step by step description of our numerical procedure.
-We start by parameterizing the fermion mass matrices.
+We start by parametrizing the fermion mass matrices.
 Already at this step we compute the unitary matrices that diagonalize the fermion mass matrices.
-These unitary matrices are later on used for the computation of proton decay and flavor violation predictions as well as for the fit of the CKM and PMNS matrix.
+These unitary matrices are used later on for the computation of proton decay and flavor violation predictions as well as for the fit of the Cabibbo-Kobayashi-Maskawa (CKM) and Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrices.
 Moreover, the singular values of the mass matrices are used for the fermion mass fit.

 To parametrize the down-type and charged lepton mass matrices we use the mass parameters $m_i$, the VLF mass $M_{d_4^c}$ ($M_{L_4}$), as well as the angles $\theta_i^{D,E}$ that are defined in Appendix\ \ref{app:Block diagonalization of fermion mass matrices}.
 We then reconstruct the mass parameters $M_a^{D,E}$ using Eq.\ \eqref{eq:relation theta_i^{D,E} - M_i^{D,E}}.
-It turns out that in order to allow for gauge coupling unification the VLQ stemming from $5_{F_4}+\overline{5}_{F_4}$ has to reside close to the GUT scale, i.e. its mass is 15 orders of magnitudes above the bottom quark mass.
-Because of this we can safely use the method described in Appendix\ \ref{app:Block diagonalization of fermion mass matrices} to block diagonalize $M_D$.
+It turns out that in order to allow for gauge coupling unification the VLQ stemming from $5_{F_4}+\overline{5}_{F_4}$ has to reside close to the GUT scale, i.e., its mass is 15 orders of magnitude above the bottom quark mass.
+Because of this, we can safely use the method described in Appendix\ \ref{app:Block diagonalization of fermion mass matrices} to block diagonalize $M_D$.
 Afterwards, we diagonalize the remaining upper $3\times 3$ block numerically.
 The VLL mass has to be close to the TeV scale to successfully achieve gauge coupling unification.
-That means for the charged lepton mass matrix we cannot safely use the block diagonalization described in Appendix\ \ref{app:Block diagonalization of fermion mass matrices}, since it is only correct up to corrections of order $m_3/M_{L_4}$.
+That means that for the charged lepton mass matrix we cannot safely use the block diagonalization described in Appendix\ \ref{app:Block diagonalization of fermion mass matrices}, since it is only correct up to corrections of order $m_3/M_{L_4}$.
 We therefore diagonalize $M_E$ using a numerical method.

-Utilizing the fact that the up-type mass matrix is symmetric in our model, we decompose it by a Takagi decomposition
+Utilizing the fact that the up-type mass matrix is symmetric in our model, we decompose it by a Takagi decomposition,

 where $U$ is a unitary matrix.
 For the three up-type quark masses appearing in Eq.\ \eqref{eq:parametrization of MU} we directly insert their experimental central GUT scale values which we take from\ \cite{Babu:2016bmy}.
-Since the down-type quark mass matrix $M_D$ can be block diagonalized with very high accuracy using only a right rotation matrix, the left rotation matrix turns out to be non-trivial only in its upper $3\times 3$ block, i.e.
+Since the down-type quark mass matrix $M_D$ can be block diagonalized with very high accuracy using only a right rotation matrix, the left rotation matrix turns out to be non-trivial only in its upper $3\times 3$ block, i.e.,

 Therefore, the CKM matrix is approximately unitary and we can thus parametrize the unitary matrix $U$ as